trivechain/trivechain-core/doc/build-openbsd.md

 ln -sf /usr/local/bin/python2.7 /usr/local/bin/python2
 ```

 The default C++ compiler that comes with OpenBSD 5.7 is g++ 4.2.
-This version is old (from 2007), and is not able to compile the current version of Trivecoin Core.
+This version is old (from 2007), and is not able to compile the current version of Trivechain Core.
 It is possible to patch it up to compile, but with the planned transition to C++11 this is a losing battle.
 So here we will be installing a newer compiler.

 GCC
 -------